vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 3 commits since the previous release, including 1 fixes.
+More than 5 commits since the previous release, including 3 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Thu Dec 17 02:06:59 UTC 2020.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Fri Dec 18 02:03:07 UTC 2020.

 HIGHLIGHTS-PLACEHOLDER